 Selling a dental practice requires scrutiny of financial statements.
 This determines the total amount of preparation time needed.
 The process of getting the financial condition of the practice in order is usually the biggest obstacle.
 Although this might take some time, the exact amount will vary from one practice to another.
-Consider tackling this area first in order to perform an internal assessment of what it actually takes to get the finances ready for inspection by a potential buyer.
+Consider first performing an internal assessment of what it actually takes to get the finances ready for inspection by a potential buyer.

 Time Buffer and Planning Ahead